Ariachenyinan/Ariachenyinan.github.io/index.md

 - **May 2021：**
   Happy to be a member of the joint Team of SEU and ETH and participated in The 3rd Solar Decathlon China
 - **June 2021：**
-  Excited to graduate as *Outstanding Graduates (Undergraduate) of Southeast University* （SEU·0.5%）
+  Excited to graduate as Outstanding Graduates (Undergraduate) of Southeast University (SEU·0.5%)
 - **July 2020：**
-  Thrilled to receive the exchange invitation from Sapienza University of Rome (But sadly got cancelled due to Covid-19 o(╥﹏╥)o）
+  Thrilled to receive the exchange invitation from Sapienza University of Rome (But sadly got cancelled due to Covid-19 o(╥﹏╥)o)
 - **June 2017：**
   Happy to the team of [24 Solar Terms](https://mp.weixin.qq.com/s/zxQpjXAkqAJVWYL4Yds44g) and designed some creative works
 - **September 2016：**